ARMmbed/mbed-os-5-docs/docs/tools/IDE/oc_tut.md

-<h2 id="mbed-online-compiler">The Arm Mbed Online Compiler</h2>
+## Getting started

-With these step-by-step instructions, you can learn how to use the Online Compiler.
 These instructions cover importing and creating programs, compiling and downloading and forking.
 They also go over publishing and working with other developers.

 ## Importing code